jorgeloopzz/fast_encryption/README.md

 > [!NOTE]
 > You can ignore this part of the docs whether you are encrypting a USB stick or whatever drive that's not the main one of your machine.

 Modifying a main drive's partitions entails to mount them at each booting, then we'll need to tell the kernel to do so.
-That can be achieved by modifying the `fstab` file, after having done the same to the `crypttab` one.
+That can be achieved by modifying the `fstab` file, after having done the same to `crypttab`.

 ### /etc/crypttab
 As the crypttabs's manual says, it *"contains descriptive information about encrypted devices"*.
 That information follows the next structure, and it's essential to accomplish the mounting process: